 Morten Strøksnes's Shark Drunk: The Art of Catching a Large Shark from a Tiny Rubber Dinghy in a Big Ocean is exactly what its gleefully overlong title suggests: a humourously quixotic expedition to hook the astonishing Greenland shark, the longest-living vertebrate around, measuring up to 24 feet in length and weighing over a ton.
 (Also, its meat can you get you seriously wasted.)
 But Shark Drunk, which was published this week, is about much more than that.
-By turns earthy, philosophical, and quietly antic, Strøksnes glides through a range of topics, including sperm whales, literature, sperm whales in literature (à la Melville), natural history, biology, and the mysteries of human nature.
-Translated from the Norwegian by Tiina Nunnally, Shark Drunk is sure-footed, knowledgable, and absorbing.
+By turns earthy, philosophical, and quietly antic, Strøksnes glides through a range of topics, including sperm whales, literature, sperm whales in literature (à la Melville__), natural history, biology, and the mysteries of human nature.
+T__ranslated from the Norwegian by Tiina Nunnally, Shark Drunk is sure-footed, knowledgable, and absorbing.

 In this exclusive excerpt from the book, Strøksnes, a journalist and writer, and his friend Hugo Aasjord, an eccentric artist, have their first tense encounter with the near-mythic creature, whose strength and sheer size threatens to sink not only their salty hopes, but their "tiny rubber dinghy" as well.

 The next morning we haul out a couple of crab pots and a long fishing line with dozens of hooks.
 It's just as warm and calm as it was yesterday, and the dog days of summer (July 23 to August 23) have just begun.
 We can already sense it.
 Seaweed has detached from the sea floor and is now quite visible as it floats in the water.
 That's how the ocean regenerates.